vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 ![Reverse Shell](./assets/2021-05-13-hack-the-box-laboratory/rev-shell.png)

-That's a lot of manual steps that you need to go through, given that the HackerOne report is very detailed and GitLab exposed a pretty rich API.
-So I decided to write up this exploit in Python, which I open-sourced via [this](https://github.com/nickvdyck/gitlab-cve-2020-10977) GitHub repository.
+That's a lot of manual steps that you need to go through.
+Given that the HackerOne report is very detailed and GitLab exposed a pretty rich API, I decided to write up this exploit in Python.
+You can find the code in [this](https://github.com/nickvdyck/gitlab-cve-2020-10977) GitHub repository.
 The repository contains all the instructions to get up and running.
 But in short, you'll need to have `pipenv` installed on your path.
 This can be done via `pip install pipenv`.
 Then running `pipenv sync` will install all required dependencies in a virtual environment managed by pipenv.
-This allows you to kick of the LFI with:
+Allowing you to kick of the LFI with:

 ```sh
 pipenv run ./cve_2020_10977.py --url https://git.laboratory.htb -u yolo123 -p password --insecure